 Why should you learn command line?

-Taking a Windows command line course will ultimately save developers time and resources, allowing them to focus on more big-picture or innovative tasks.
+Taking a command line course will ultimately save developers time and resources, allowing them to focus on more big-picture or innovative tasks.

 Taking an online command line training course will allow students to learn at their own pace and convenience, using courses like Cybrary.
 Cybrary’s modules are all less than 15 minutes, so it’s easy to start and stop on a schedule that works for the students.